rackerlabs/wonton/README.md

 wonton
 ======

-Cloud Files to S3 and S3 to Cloud Files transfer utility
+Gevent-based, multithreaded tool for bulk transferring S3 to Cloud Files or vice versa